raphCode/master-thesis-muzero/approach.typ

 I propose an extension of !mz to more general !gs than the original !impl is capable of.
 This includes !gs with chance events, more than two !pls, and therefore arbitrary payoffs.
+The modified !algo retains compatibility with the original !mz !envs (board !gs and the Atari suite) as special cases.
+The !gs are still required to be with !pinf.

 Planning ahead in a !g with more than one !pl requires some !i or assumptions about the behavior of other !pls.